dgrisham/dgrisham.github.io/class_exercises/ruby/3-exceptions/sections/2-cpp.md

 --------

-**Note: You can skip this exercise for now so that you have time to get through all of the class exercise today, but *be sure to come back and complete this later*.**
+**Note: You can skip this exercise for now so that you have time to get through all of the class exercise today, but be sure to come back and complete this later.**

 Modify the program so that it has another exception named `FailingInputException`.
 If the user inputs a grade less than 60, the program